enessibest/Abraham_Portfolio/index.md

 **Skills used:** Python, Pandas,SKlearn, Matplotlib,Seaborn

-**Project Objective:** To predict on how to improve the organization policies for better employee benefits using the K-means technique.
+**Project Objective:** To predict on how to improve the organization policies for better employee benefits using the K-means classifier .

 **Quantifiable result:** Deriving a good number of clusters,We could predict  a better policies for employee benefits using K-Means Clustering classifier for a better accuracy